csbryant/EmployeeTracker/README.md

 # Credits

-Uses MySql for database/NPM and Inquirer for the CLI.
+Uses MySql for database/NPM, Inquirer for the CLI, and Console.Table to display the information as a table in console.